The

 Source: adapted from BrainConnection.com

-the entire embryo.
-The cells adopt new positions and consequently
+and they involve the entire embryo.
+The cells adopt new positions

 phenomena.